ThorKn/h1k_manipulator/README.md

 ![](pics/wiring.gif)

 The programming is based on these two codesnippets:
-Verilog (adder.v):
+Verilog (andGate.v):
 ```
 module top (input a, b, output y);
   assign y = a & b;
 endmodule
 ```
-Constraint File (adder.pcf):
+Constraint File (andGate.pcf):
 ```
 set_io a 62
 set_io b 61
 set_io y 99
 ```

-In the verilog file a simple adder from the inputwires a and b to the outputwire y is build.
+In the verilog file, a simple adder from the inputwires "a" and "b" to the outputwire "y" is build.
 The constraint file connects the 3 wires to the io-pins.

-Build the adder.asc file with yosys and arachne.pnr:
+Build the andGate.asc file with yosys and arachne.pnr:

 ```
-yosys -p 'synth_ice40 -top top -blif adder.blif' adder.v
+yosys -p 'synth_ice40 -top top -blif andGate.blif' andGate.v
-arachne-pnr -d 1k -o adder.asc -p adder.pcf adder.blif
+arachne-pnr -d 1k -o andGate.asc -p andGate.pcf andGate.blif
 ```

-The resulting adder.asc can be loaded into the hx1k-manipulator.
+The resulting "andGate.asc" can be loaded into the hx1k-manipulator.
 There should be only one LUT in one Tile occupied for the adding-function.
-In the adder.asc given with this repository it is Tile x=9, y=1 and LUT-Nr=0.
+In the "andGate.asc" given with this repository it is Tile x=9, y=1 and LUT-Nr=0.

-By manipulating the Data in the LUT and writing it back to another file (adder_new.asc) the logic function between the wires a and b can be changed.
+By manipulating the Data in the LUT and writing it back to another file (andGate_new.asc) the logic function between the wires "a" and "b" can be changed.
+One could change the AND to XOR, OR, NAND for example.
+The different results are seeable when playing with the push buttons after flashing the manipulated files to the IceStick.

-After manipulating the .asc file, the next steps are converting into a bitstream (.bin) and flashing onto the IceStick:
+The last step is to convert "andGate_new.asc" into a bitstream (andGate_new.bin) and flashing it onto the IceStick:
 ```
-icepack adder_new.asc adder_new.bin
+icepack andGate_new.asc andGate_new.bin
-iceprog adder_new.bin
+iceprog andGate_new.bin
 ```